Scientists find signs of horse riding in ancient human remains

 In the journal Science Advances, they report that nine of the individuals had at least four of these tell-tale physical signs, suggesting that they likely rode horses.

-"It's really important to get this evidence from the human side, which has not really been systematically analyzed before," says Anthony.
+"It's really important to get this evidence from the human side, which has not really been systematically analyzed before," says Anthony, one of the authors of this study.
 "It just shows that riding could emerge at a very early stage in the domestication process."

-Everything this research team did looks valid and it makes sense theoretically, agrees Outram, though he does caution that it's possible some other kind of unknown physical activity might exist that could have created these features.
+Everything this research team did looks valid and it makes sense theoretically, agrees Outram, who was not part of this research group.
+He does caution that it's possible some other kind of unknown physical activity might exist that could have created these features.

 "It's not an absolute 100% proof, but the quality of the paper is very good," says Outram, who notes that it is the nature of archaeological evidence to have some ambiguity.